LiamKarlMitchell/AnrinchTwelveSkyLauncher/readme.md

 Usage: zip filename.zip
 Currently the only locations accepted are nothing or . which should map to the games working directory.

+**Note:** The files in the root of the zip should be considered as folders going straight into the game directory.
+For example if your zip contains
+G01_GFONT\BADWORD.DAT
+G01_GFONT\MESSAGE.DAT
+G01_GFONT\TIP.DAT

+Then it would overwrite those files.
+Please do not have empty directorys.

 **Note:** In the future it would be possible to download but not extract the zip file.
 And ask it first for files before downloading getting them from the patch server.